-We work with the Department of Conservation identifying and monitoring the local breeding population centered around the Otago and Southland coasts.
+We work with the Department of Conservation to identify and monitor the local breeding population centred around the Otago and Southland coasts.

 Education is an important part of our activities and we offer education programmes to schools and community groups as well as supporting scientific research.

 We are staffed and supported entirely by volunteers and are self-funded by donations from our generous members and donors.

 I started my MSc in Marine Science at Otago University in 1994 by following Katya, the very first pup, around on Otago Peninsula.
 She got me hooked on sea lions and inspired me to help set up the NZ Sea Lion Trust in 2003 and I have been involved in some capacity ever since.

 I am passionate about conservation in New Zealand and I want to learn more about this amazing species.
 I’m originally from Australia but came here to study and never left!
 I have a BSc(Hons) in Ecology and I love being out doing fieldwork.

 I’ll never forget seeing two huge male Sea Lions at Surat Bay when I first arrived from England in 1999.
 To now be involved in advocating for the protection of both themselves and their environment is a privilege and an honour and the reason I joined the Trust.
 Sharing our beaches and habitat with sea lions brings joy to locals and visitors alike and I aim to ensure that they have a secure future in New Zealand.

 Hanna | Education Coordinator (Trustee)

 I assist the kaupapa of NZSLT through my +15 years profession as a science educator, ecologist and wildlife manager.
 Aotearoa has a community engagement in conservation filled with passionate people – I am very honoured to work alongside them all, supporting the population health and survival of Pakake / New Zealand Sea Lion.